ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

-# CR-004: Data consistency keys in double-buffered registers
+# CR-004: Tests for data consistency keys in double-buffered registers

 Synopsis: Certify that an interrupt-driven `wait_for_new_data` read of a double-buffered register is tagged with the `VersionNumber` of a